crcresearch/sw-dev-group-handbook/crc-basics.md

 [Software Downloads](https://oit.nd.edu/services/software/software-downloads/) (requires NetID and password)

 You can also purchase some software for personal or university use at a discount.
-More information [here](https://nd.service-now.com/kb_view.do?sysparm_article=KB0011317).
+More information can be found [here](https://nd.service-now.com/kb_view.do?sysparm_article=KB0011317).

 ### Collaboration and File Storage
 The University provides access to Google Drive and [Box](https://notredame.app.box.com) for file storage.
 Using your NetID and password, you should have free, unlimited use of each of those for file storage.